 Here’s how I personally [machine] wash my shoes:

 – I remove the insoles from my shoes and place them into a zippered mesh laundry bag (the bag is optional, but it’s something that I like to use with my insoles).

-– I set my washing machine to the Delicate Cycle (making sure that only cold water will be used) and add a small amount of Tide Liquid Detergent (up to the lowest line marker inside the cap’s measuring cup).
+– I set my washing machine to the Delicate Cycle (making sure that only cold water will be used) and add a small amount of detergent.

 – I also like to toss something else in the washing machine along with the shoes to help buffer any tumbling sounds (I typically throw in the beach towel that we use to clean our pup’s muddy paws!), but I won’t add anything with a dye that could potentially stain my shoes.

 – Once the washing machine’s cycle has my shoes fully rinsed and spun-out, I take my shoes and insoles out of the machine (removing the insoles from the mesh lingerie bag) and lay them out on the laundry room counter to air dry… the speed at which they dry varies depending on the ambient temperature of our house, but I’d say that it’s usually within 24 hrs.